I love checking out new outdoor gear but also watch my budget. I've learned how to get the best discount gear online and in stores.

 Enwild is a great website for ordering discount outdoor gear.
 You might remember it as Backcountry Edge.
-Their prices and gear are completely legitimate.
+Its prices and gear are completely legitimate.

 I ran into Backcountry Edge when looking for rain tarps to complete our hammock setups.
-They had the Eno ProFly I was looking for at 25% less than everywhere else.
+It had the Eno ProFly I was looking for at 25% less than everywhere else.
 I didn’t recognize the website name so at first I thought it was a scam!
-Either this isn’t legitimate or they’re going to send me a knock off or be out of stock.
+Either this isn’t legitimate or they’re going to send me a knock-off or be out of stock.
 But after doing a bit of research into the company I saw no reason not to order.
-The two flys arrived quick and were exactly what we needed for our week trip.
+The two flys arrived quickly and were exactly what we needed for our week trip.

-Since buying the two rain flys I went back to the site for more gear.
-In summer I bought an Osprey pack (on sale) and bought a Optimus stove (full price) for Christmas.
+After buying the two rain flys, I went back to the site for more gear.
+In summer I bought an Osprey pack (on sale) and bought an Optimus stove (full price) for Christmas.

-How do they compare to other discount gear sites?
+How does it compare to other discount gear sites?

 Enwild is definitely trustworthy and can be the best place for certain gear.
-I'll share with you what I shop for the most ith them so you can decide for yourself what is worth it.
+I'll share with you what I shop for the most there, so you can decide for yourself what is worth it.

-Backcountry edge has decent deals on clothing.
+Enwild has decent deals on clothing.
 But it's never heavily discounted.
-For this REI garage sales or previous years colors on Backcountry will give you a better price.
+For this, REI garage sales or previous years' colors on Backcountry will give you a better price.